jjlalli/EchoDrop/README.md

 These are simulated signals to show the method works, not field recordings.
 Real pipe audio will be noisier, and validating on it is the next step.

-## The device

-- `echodrop_model.scad`: parametric 3D model of the casing and clip.
-Open in OpenSCAD, export STL.
-- `echodrop_modele_onshape.md`: step by step to build the CAD model in Onshape.
-- `echodrop_blender.py`: builds the model and renders it in Blender.
-- `echodrop_render.png`: a render of the device on a pipe.
-- `echodrop_dispositif.svg`, `echodrop_comment_ca_marche.svg`: diagrams.

 ## Limitations

 Early prototype.
 The detection runs on simulated audio, and the physical device